How to configure a caching only name server

 Allowing DNS traffic through the Linux firewall

 By default, the Linux firewall does not allow DNS traffic.
-It means other computers (DNS clients) can not send DNS queries to this caching-only name server.
+That means other computers (DNS clients) can not send DNS queries to this caching-only name server.
 The firewall classifies traffic into zones.
 The pubic zone is the default zone.
 If you do not activate or change the default zone, the firewall automatically activates this zone on startup.

 #firewall-cmd --get-default-zone